caleb-007/courier-logistics-fierce/README.md

-# courier-logistics-fierce
+# LOGISTIX

-LOGISTIX A creative Transportation Theme we worked on at HNGI7 for Envato.
+LOGISTIX a creative Transportation Theme we worked on at HNGI7 for Envato.

 ![img](https://i.ibb.co/d69Gkr7/Screenshot-346.png)

-## Discription
+## Discription 📍

 **LOGISTIX is The Best Platform For Transport And Delivery Solutions**